SPRING 2020 MATH STRATEGY AND INTERVENTION PROFESSIONAL LEARNING Math Intervention PD Spring 2020 flyer

 HIGH SCHOOL – JANUARY 23, 2020.
 Core Curriculum Flyer

 The Exceptional Student Learning Support Division is striving to build school based capacity as it relates to the facilitation of Individualized Educational Plan (IEP) meetings.
 In an effort to maintain consistency in the IEP process throughout our district, all schools will receive training in the Facilitated IEP process.
 This aligns with the Florida Department of Education endorsement and statewide implementation of Facilitated IEPs.
 Participants will learn to utilize facilitation skills to make meetings run smoothly, efficiently, and collaboratively.
 Techniques such as use of ground rules and agendas are part of the training, in addition to skills such as Active Listening Skills, conflict resolution and reconciling differences.
 Participants are taught to understand the various stages of a discussion and how use these to build agreements throughout the IEP meeting.
 This course is worth 16 inservice points and DOES NOT count toward the ESE renewal requirement.
 This training is only for ESE Specialists/ LEAs.
-NEXT OFFERINGS: CHECK BACK SPRING 2020.
+NEXT OFFERINGS: February 3 & 4, 2020 @ Arthur Ashe Campus.
+You cannot register for this one in LAB, so if you need this, please contact Carol Beitler at [email protected]

 Writing Quality IEPs Abridged

 This one day training is designed for any teaching staff, working with students with disabilities, who develop Individualized Education Plans (IEPs).
 The training addresses all components to building a standards-based (Florida Standards, Access Points) IEP including the present level of performance (PLP), annual goals, objectives, services, supports and data collection for implementation.
 This refresher course will utilize the revised 2012 Developing Quality IEP booklet from Florida DOE and is intended for teaching staff familiar with developing IEPs but needing updated information.
 This course is worth 8 inservice points.
-NEXT OFFERING: DECEMBER 9, 2019.
-SECTION #: 35910.
+NEXT OFFERING: FEBRUARY 20, 2020 or APRIL 7, 2020.

 Professional Learning Opportunities for ESPs (Paraprofessionals)